This article mainly talks about how to effortlessly password protect Mac Mail. It also offers useful tips.

 I want to use Mail on my Mac for my Gmail account, but I don’t want everyone who uses the Mac to have access to my inbox, and I don’t want to set up multiple user accounts for the computer because the Mac is constantly running iTunes so my Apple TV can access its library and it would be annoying to have to log in and out each time I leave the computer idle.
 Is there a way to prompt for a password when Mail is launched? - A question from a MacRumors forum

-Apple Mail, officially called Mail, is an email client included in macOS, iOS, iPadOS and watchOS.
+Apple Mail, officially called Mail, is an email client included with macOS, iOS, iPadOS and watchOS.
 If Mac Mail is your only or primary email client, then it’s particularly important to keep it away from prying eyes.
 The article will show you how to put a password on Apple Mail on your MacBook Pro, MacBook Air, or iMac etc.

 You can easily put a password on Apple Mail on Mac using Cisdem AppCrypt, the best app locker and website blocker for Mac.